NHV33/NoBSQR.js/README.md

     borderSize: 30,

     // Background Color (supports alpha transparency)
+    // Colors must be a hexidecimal color value (with or without the alpha channel)
     colorLight: "#FFFFFFFF",

     // Pixel Color (supports alpha transparency)
+    // Colors must be a hexidecimal color value (with or without the alpha channel)
     colorDark: "#000000FF",

     // Toggle border
     noBorder: false,

-    // Toggle use of HTML canvas or tables
+    // Toggle use of HTML canvas or tables (for legacy browsers)
     toTable: false,

-    // Toggle text display (can also be hidden if textPosition === "hidden")
+    // Toggle text display (can also be hidden if textPosition is "hidden")
     textDisplay: true,

-    // Text Position
+    // Text Position ("top", "center", "bottom", "hidden")
     textPosition: "bottom",

     // Manual Text Adjustment (Accepts a number between -99 and 100)
+    // This is useful if textPosition is "center" and large text prevents scanning.
-    textSizeAdjust: -50;
+    textSizeAdjust: 0,

-    // Pixel Rounding Percent (0 - 100 | 0 by default)
+    // Pixel Rounding Percent (0-100)
+    // Values larger than 0 will disable transparency for pixels (colorDark property)
-    pixelRadius: 100,
+    pixelRadius: 0,

+    // Automatic Text Resizing
+    // These determine text resizing accuracy.
+Only change if performance is slow. textResizeIterationCap = customize.textResizeIterationCap || 1000,
+    textResizeAmount = customize.textResizeAmount || 1,

 });